 To Sum Up

-What I really like about the Lebert Equalizer bars, was the seperate bar design, this really does make for a very versatile piece of home gym equipment, for around a $110 you have over 100+ exercises to choose from, what other piece of gym equipment works your upper and lower body, provides a cardio workout and allows you to increase muscle mass with compound exercises?
+What I really liked about the Lebert Equalizer bars, was the seperate bar design, this makes for a very versatile piece of home gym equipment, for around a $110 you have over 100+ exercises to choose from, what other piece of gym equipment works your upper and lower body, provides a cardio workout and allows you to increase muscle mass with compound exercises?

 Well built, great price and comes with a lifetime guarantee, it’s easy to see why the Lebert Fitness Equalizer Bars are so popular.